xiix0/scam/README.md

-Things will be bright in P.M.
-A cop will shine a light in your face.
+Your business will go through a period of considerable expansion.